nent/nent/packages/core/src/components/n-app-analytics/actions.md

 ### `send-event`

-Sends the payload to the onEvent handler in n-analytics component.
+Sends the payload to the onEvent handler in n-app-analytics component.

 - **(key:value)[]**\
   All key-values pairs are sent to the handler.